mariarobertap/mariarobertap/README.md

 ### Hey there!
 <br />

-I'm a passionate self-taught developer. my passion for software lies with dreaming up ideas and making them come true with elegant code.
+I'm a passionate developer. my passion for software lies with dreaming up ideas and making them come true with elegant code.
 I really care with architecture and code quality of the things I build.

 📊 **Weekly development breakdown**
 <!--START_SECTION:waka-->